Muzietto/react-playground/from-zero-to-vertical/README.md

 - add state variable isOpen to SettingsMenu and apply it to menu popup

-- center and adjust Header menu items
+- center and adjust Header menu texts/icons

 - underline current page icon